appsmithorg/appsmith-docs/website/docs/packages/tutorial/js-module.md

 1. Open the `ProductUtils` package created in [lesson 1](/packages/tutorial/query-module#create-query-module).

-2. Click the **+** icon in the top-left corner and select JS Module.
+2. Click the **+** icon in the top-left corner and select **JS Module**.
 With JS Modules you can create datasource queries and JS objects inside the module.

 3. Rename the module to _formatDate_.